Rammsauer/greenwashing/README.md

 	 mix it back in when we make the soap.

-Tyler sticks a spoon into a pot, lifts up a scoop of the
+Tyler sticks a spoon into a pot, lifts up a scoop of the glycerin layer.
+Then, he crabs a can, opens it.
 </pre>